EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular
-- Bug?: Is used_collective used anymore?
+- used_collective is not used anymore
--

 - combinatorial_style_predication() handles unbound differently than the others
 - Rebuild the scenarios to get the tests to pass again